matheusicaro/matheusicaro-node-framework/README.md

 ## Quick start

 A minimal end-to-end example: register a provider, wire it into a controller, and handle an error with logging.
+Note the `registry` field on the error's trace object is a `DependencyRegistry` instance and must be in scope wherever an error with `logData` is constructed (see the [Errors](#errors) section below) — it's not available for free, so a real `getDependencyRegistryInstance()` (or its result passed down, e.g. via a controller's constructor as shown here) needs to be in scope.

 ```typescript
 // tokens.ts